Healthy living Hot weather: protecting older people and people in need of care

 Everyday routine

-• Relatives, neighbors or support services may be able to take on errands such as shopping.
+- On hot days, relatives, neighbors or support services may be able to run errands such as shopping.
 Ask your care services or doctor how additional support can be arranged.

 Body and the circulatory system

-• Take care when climbing stairs, getting up or walking: hot weather increases the risk of falls as it can have an adverse effect on circulation.
+- Take care when climbing stairs, getting up or walking: hot weather increases the risk of falls, as heat can cause circulatory problems.

 Eating and drinking

-• It’s important to drink at least 1.5 to 2 liters of liquid per day, evenly spaced throughout the day if possible.
-Cool drinks such as herbal or fruit teas, fruit juice with mineral water or water are best.
+- It’s important to drink at least 1.5 to 2 liters of liquid per day, evenly spaced throughout the day if possible.
+Cool drinks such as herbal or fruit teas, fruit juice and sodium-rich or lightly salted mineral water are best.
 Cold or iced drinks are not advisable.
 Drinks containing caffeine may be taken in moderation or if diluted but alcoholic drinks should be avoided.

-• Fluid intake should be carefully monitored by people with pre-existing conditions.
-High fluid intake may be harmful in people with cardiac or renal insufficiency.
-The doctor will draw up special drinking schedules for them.
+- Fluid intake should be carefully monitored by people with pre-existing conditions.
+Excessive fluid intake may be harmful in people with cardiac or renal insufficiency, and so their doctors provide them with special drinking schedules.

-• The salt lost from heavy sweating can be replaced with, for example, water with added sodium or lukewarm broth.
+- The salt loss from heavy sweating can be replaced, for example with mineral water that is sodium-enriched or lightly salted or with lukewarm broth.

-• You should keep perishable foods in a cool place or use them quickly: they go bad more quickly in hot weather and this can cause diarrheal diseases.
+- You should keep perishable foods in a cool place or use them quickly, as they go bad more quickly in hot weather and this can cause diarrheal diseases.

-• Air the rooms at night and early in the mornings.
+- Air the rooms at night and early in the mornings.
 Keep rooms shaded during the day, with blinds or roller blinds if possible.
 Hanging up wet towels helps to cool the room as the water evaporates.
+(Caution: this should be done in combination with ventilation and avoided in humid atmospheres, as it could otherwise increase humidity even further and make the growth of mold more likely).

-• Keep to the cooler parts of your home if possible.
-Consider sleeping there too in tropical nights when the temperature remains above 20 °C.
+- Keep to the cooler parts of your home if possible.
+Consider sleeping there too on “tropical” nights when the temperature remains above 20 degrees.

 Important: If you experience symptoms such as headaches, vomiting and problems with circulation that could be a sign your body is overheating, consult a doctor or the non-emergency medical assistance service on 116 117.
 Call the emergency services if you have symptoms that indicate heatstroke.

-The Federal Center for Health Education (BZgA) portal www.klima-mensch-gesundheit.de provides more suggestions for people aged 65 or over and their relatives (in German).
+The “Klima Mensch Gesundheit” (Climate People Health) portal of the Federal Institute for Public Health (Bundesinstitut für Öffentliche Gesundheit) provides more tips for people aged 65 or over and their relatives (in German).

 What support is available for people in need of care who live on their own during hot weather?